ledewitt/DTC_Ruby_Group/Deploying_To_The_Web/deploying-to-the-web.md

 It then pushes the git repository up to Bit Bucket.

-For the sake of time in the presentation I have choosen to skip this step.
+For the sake of time in the presentation I have chosen to skip this step.

-Git is an open source vesion control tool and would be a great topic for another talk.
+Git is an open source version control tool and would be a great topic for another talk.

 ---